Project Support Grants

 Application narrative

-1. Describe the exemplary artistic project you are proposing for funding, including the date(s) and a summary of the project activities.
+- Provide an overview of your artistic project.
+Include information about the location(s), date(s), and price range for audiences and participants to engage with the programs.
 For a recurring event, such as a festival, explain how the proposed activities show development or improvement from the previous year’s activity.

-6. Explain how you will measure the project’s impact in terms of artistic goals, audience benefit, community and economic benefit, and other tangible and intangible tracking methods you use.
+- Explain how you will measure the project’s impact in terms of artistic and audience goals, community benefit, and other tangible and intangible outcomes.
 Provide details about your evaluation methods and how you use the information you've gathered.

 Every applicant must submit support materials appropriate to the proposal.
 Support materials provide evidence that builds a strong case for an application and addresses the evaluation criteria.
 Please upload all support materials as PDFs.
 Here are some examples of support materials that you can upload: